Automated generation of attack trees with optimal shape and labelling: Related work

 Mantel and Probst \cite{Mantel2019} go one step further.
 They claim that establishing whether an attack trace satisfies a given goal is essential to producing trees with meaning.
 We agree with that observation and build our framework around system models that can link attack traces and goals precisely.
 Mantel and Probst introduce a formal language for specifying traces and attacker goals.
 They propose different ways to interpret a satisfaction of a goal.
 For example, a goal may be satisfied by a trace if at some point of the trace the goal is satisfied.
 Or one could use a stronger variant: a goal is satisfied if after a certain point of the trace the goal is always satisfied.
 Their work focuses on providing a template for defining success criteria of different flavours, rather than on the generation of attack trees.
 We, instead, focus on the attack-tree generation problem, which can be instantiated with any of the success criteria mentioned in \cite{Mantel2019}.

 We conclude by highlighting that there also exist approaches to the generation of attack trees from informal system models, such as \cite{Kern2021}.
-This goes along the spirit of the attack-tree methodology as suggested by Schneier \cite{schneier1999attack} back in 1999.
-However, as a generation mechanism, it lacks formal guarantees of correctness.
-For informal approaches to attack-tree generation we refer the reader to \cite{konsta2023survey}, our focus instead is on methodologies whose properties can be rigorously analysed.
+These approaches are very much in the spirit of the attack-tree methodology as suggested by Schneier \cite{schneier1999attack} back in 1999.
+However, as a generation mechanism, they lack formal guarantees of correctness.
+For informal approaches to attack-tree generation we refer the reader to \cite{konsta2023survey}; our focus instead is on methodologies whose properties can be rigorously analysed.